 One of the most important tips to know about using pay per click advertising is to make sure you are using the negative keyword tool.
 After all, you don’t want to be spending your marketing budget on wasted clicks!
 Find out more here.

-Do you have any interesting facts about Google Adwords, or any tips and tricks that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about AdWords?
+Share them in the comments below!